chirag-jhamb/My-Data-Science-Resources/README.md

 My-Data-Science-Resources
 =========================

-A collection of practical resources I found to be the most useful on my path of learning Data Science.
+With seemingly infinite amount of Data Science resources available online, it is very easy to get lost.
+I compiled a collection of practical resources I found to be the most useful on my path of learning Data Science.
 This list is continuosly updated with new material.

 #### Collection of IPython Notebooks and Examples:
 - **Clean Up / Data Munging:**